 A drop box is located on the south side of the building near the main doors.

 To ensure your payment is processed correctly, please include the bill stub when mailing your payment.

 Payment can be made by credit card online at Plastiq, a third party service provider.

 Please note, an account will need to be created and payments may take 3–5 business days to process.
-A Plastiq service fee will be applied (2.5% for credit cards).
+A Plastiq service fee will be applied (2.85% or less for credit cards).
 The City does not receive any portion of this fee – it is a 3rd party service fee.
-Watch this video to learn how to set up an account.

 Notes about utility bill payments: